Formosan Termites: Signs, Damage, and How to Get Rid of Them

 Prevention of Formosan Termites

-2. Make sure that your gutters aren’t clogged and working properly
+2. Make sure gutters are clean and working properly.

 Conclusion